-Cabin Air Conditioning
+Cabin Air

-Supplies electrical current directly to the cabin air conditioner.
-This breaker will trip if sea water is not being supplied to the air conditioning unit.
+Supplies AC directly to the cabin air conditioning control panel and the air conditioner (if option is installed).
+Otherwise it is reserved for additional AC equipment.
+This breaker will trip if raw water is not being supplied to the air conditioner.
 If this breaker trips, reset and check for water flow out of the air conditioning thru-hull.
-Refer to the air conditioner owner's manual for additional information.
+Refer to the air conditioner manual for additional information.